 Now that you have looked at schools, the next step is to narrow down your choice by the type of nursing program you want to attend.
 It is an essential part of the decision process.
 For example, if finishing your degree quickly is essential, you should focus on an accelerated nursing program in Iowa.
 Or you may have to work while attending school and need to find a part-time or online nursing program in Iowa that meets your needs.

-The Iowa nursing program you attend should also have programmatic accreditation.
-The organizations to look for with Iowa nursing programs are below.
+The program you attend should also have programmatic accreditation.
+The organizations to look for are below.

 - Commission on Collegiate Nursing Education (CCNE)